South Carolina Recording Laws: Consent Rules and Penalties

 Can Your Employer Record You?

-South Carolina employers can generally record in common work areas where employees don’t have a privacy expectation.
+South Carolina employers can generally record in common work areas where employees do not have a privacy expectation, such as break rooms, hallways, and open-plan offices.
 However, employers cannot record in:

 - Bathrooms